 The Times reports on Chambers extremism cases - Jun 2017

 David Evans QC specialises in clinical negligence litigation, almost exclusively in cases involving brain and spinal injury.
-He has developed a particular expertise and interest in the quantification of high value cerebral palsy and paraplegic claims.
+He acts for both claimants and defendants.
+David has developed a specific expertise in quantum, in particular the analysis and quantification of catastrophic high value brain and spinal injury claims, including birth injury, wrongful birth, acquired brain injury, meningitis and spinal cord injury.

 David Evans QC specialises in clinical negligence litigation, almost exclusively in cases involving perinatal brain injury and spinal injury.
 He has developed a particular expertise and interest in the quantification of high value cerebral palsy and paraplegic claims.